auroratechnologies/jsonconf/README.md

 ######JsonConf

-JsonConf implement a method of reading environment variables and defaulting to a configuration json file if the environment variable is not found.
+JsonConf implements a method of reading environment variables and defaulting to a configuration json file if the environment variable is not found.

 This helps setup a single configuration file that can be used in production, development and local environments, while all having different configurations if the appropriate environment variables are setup.